ethereum/EIPs/EIPS/eip-poseidon-precompile.md

 - Loopring uses POSEIDON for private trading on Ethereum.
 - Polygon uses Poseidon for Hermez ZK-EVM.

+In terms of security, the choice of parameters is important.

+### Security of the Poseidon parameters

+#### Choice of the MDS matrix

+The MDS matrix is a square matrix of size `t` \* `t` that is used to mix the state.

+The MDS matrix is chosen to be invertible and to have a large determinant.

+This matrix is used during the `MixLayer` phase of the Poseidon hash function.

+The matrix must be chosen s.t. no subspace trail with inactive/active S-boxes can be set up for more than `t -1` rounds.

+There are some efficient algorithms to detect weak MDS matrices.

+Those algorithms are described in the [Proving Resistance Against Infinitely Long Subspace Trails: How to Choose the Linear Layer](https://eprint.iacr.org/2020/500.pdf) paper.

+The process of the generation of the matrix should look like this, as recommended in the Poseidon paper:

+1. Generate a random matrix.
+2. Check if the matrix is secure using Algorithm 1, Algorithm 2, and Algorithm 3 provided [Proving Resistance Against Infinitely Long Subspace Trails: How to Choose the Linear Layer](https://eprint.iacr.org/2020/500.pdf) paper.
+3. If the matrix is not secure, go back to step 1.

 ### Papers and research related to Poseidon security

 - [Poseidon: A New Hash Function for Zero-Knowledge Proof Systems](https://eprint.iacr.org/2019/458.pdf)